spokrywa/kernel-data-structures/README.md

 This is a small lab assignment that implements some data structures using kernel memory.
 The uncommented data structures work for the most part, linkedlist2 will cause issues if uncommented.

 # Warning
-I do not reccomend doing this outside of a virtual machine.
+I do not recommend doing this outside of a virtual machine.

 # Instructions
 Build the project using the Makefile and insert the kernel module.